-This table lists the availability of various features on Amazon Linux clients.
+This table lists the availability of various features on native Red Hat Enterprise Linux clients (without Expanded Support).

 The operating system you run on a client is supported by the organization that supplies the operating system.
-Amazon Linux is supported by Amazon.
+Red Hat Enterprise Linux is supported by Red Hat.

-- \(\nsigma\) the feature is available on both Salt and traditional clients - X the feature is not available - ? the feature is under consideration, and may or may not be made available at a later date - Traditional the feature is supported only on traditional clients - Salt the feature is supported only on Salt clients
+- \checkmark the feature is available on both Salt and traditional clients - X the feature is not available - ? the feature is under consideration, and may or may not be made available at a later date - Traditional the feature is supported only on traditional clients

+• Salt the feature is supported only on Salt clients.

-Table 9.
-Supported Features on Amazon Linux Operating Systems
+Table 12.
+Supported Features on Red Hat Enterprise Linux Operating Systems